G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Experiment

 {\bf Results on SYSU-MM01 dataset.} We adopt both \textit {all-search} and \textit {indoor-search} test modes, and each mode is performed in both \textit {single-shot} and \textit {multi-shot} ways.
 As shown in Table \ref{table1}, our method outperforms state-of-the-art approaches on the most challenging \textit {single-shot \& all-search} test mode, obtaining 57.50\% Rank-1 accuracy and 55.91\% mAP scores.
 Through in-depth analysis, we make the observations as follows: (1) Hand-craft features (HOG, LOMO) cannot well be generalized to the cross-modality matching task; (2) Feature learning with instance-level constraints, such as classification loss, triplet loss and ranking loss, shows significant improvement in performance.
 Whereas, these learning objectives mainly concentrate on optimizing the relationship between RGB-IR samples, the distribution divergence between two modalities has not been properly solved, which can degenerate the re-identification performance; (3) Adversarial learning-based methods (cmGAN, D$^2$RL, JSIA-ReID, AlignGAN) also achieve high re-identification accuracy.
 Most of them leverage GAN to generate cross-modality images for the reduction of pixel-level modality discrepancy, but they complicate the inference pipeline by appending a pre-processing module, and the adversarial training is unstable \cite{Ye2020DynamicDA}.
 (4) Recent shared feature learning methods (AGW, DDAG) significantly outperform the state-of-the-art GAN-based method (AlignGAN), which also show considerable efficiency as they are free of adversarial training.
-Compared to these methods, our work not only introduces a novel distribution constraint to bridge the modality gap within each class, but also exerts the potential effect of human body characteristics, including the accurate body-parts and human topology information, to facilitate discriminative feature learning.
-The superiority has been validated by the reported experimental results.
+Compared to these methods, our work explicitly utilizes the crucial visual properties for each identity, and simultaneously performs semantic- and structural-level matching to achieve precise sample-level modality alignment.
+The superiority of such fine-grained modality alignment has been validated by the reported experimental results.